National Tax Day is approaching! Don't forget to claim a 30% Solar Tax Credit for your solar system. Read about Solar Tax Credit.

 7 tips to make your fridge more energy-efficient

-6. Old fridges use more energy than new ones.
-Consider upgrading to an energy-efficient model with Energy-Star labels.
+• Old fridges use more energy than new ones.
+Consider upgrading to an energy-efficient model with Energy guide stickers.

 Run your fridge on solar generator without worries

-Using a solar system greatly alleviates your electric bill.
-In a standard grid-tie system, you can either use electricity from your solar panels or draw it from the grid.
+Using a solar system greatly reducesyour electric bill and saves you money.
+In grid-tie system, you can either use electricity from your solar panels or draw it from the grid.
 A refrigerator is likely to use less than even one solar panel in your system produces during the day.
 At night it will use the grid when the rates are lower anyway.
 But what about off-grid systems — can you run a refrigerator on solar power?

 Off-grid solar systems always require batteries or a power station with built-in energy storage.
 In that case, the fridge will continuously pull the energy from the battery regardless of whether solar panels are active or not.
 Remember that starting a refrigerator requires extra power.
 The power rating of a power station or battery has to be high enough to provide your device with a necessary spark.
 Check out our article “Finding solar panels for solar generator: Tips and tools” to learn more about PV generators.